 Peter Tannenwald joined Fletcher, Heald & Hildreth, PLC, as a Member, after a 40-year career which included one of Washington's 10 largest law firms, where he was a partner, and more recently as a named principal of Irwin, Campbell & Tannenwald, P.C.
-In addition to a broad range of radio and television broadcast station groups and individual station owners and common carrier and wireless clients in both regulatory and transactional matters, he represents inventors and developers of new technologies and has helped implement several such technologies, including wireless auditory assistance devices for hearing impaired persons, the use of AM broadcast stations for power utility load management, visual captions on television broadcasts, the Interactive Video and Data Service, compatibility of cellphones and hearing aids, and most recently combining television broadcast and broadband services in the same spectrum.
+In addition to a broad range of radio and television broadcast station groups and individual station owners and common carrier and wireless clients in both regulatory and transactional matters, he has represented inventors and developers of new technologies and has helped implement several such technologies, including wireless auditory assistance devices for persons with hearing loss, the use of AM broadcast stations for power utility load management, visual captions on television broadcasts, the Interactive Video and Data Service, compatibility of cellphones and hearing aids, and most recently combining television broadcast and broadband services in the same spectrum.

-He represented a publicly traded international satellite carrier from its inception to merger with one of the nation's five largest interexchange carriers, handled the initial licensing for the nation's public television satellite distribution system, has represented major universities for broadcast, satellite, ITFS/EBS and telephone matters, and helped establish a local telephone service competitor a Bell Operation Company.
-He represents state and municipal governments in wireless and cable television franchising matters, and served as counsel to the Community Broadcasters Association, the trade association of Class A and Low Power television stations, until its recent dissolution.
+He represented a publicly traded international satellite carrier from its inception to merger with one of the nation's five largest interexchange carriers, handled the initial FCC licensing for the nation's public television satellite distribution system, has represented major universities for broadcast, satellite, ITFS/EBS and telephone matters, and helped establish a local telephone service competitor a Bell Operation Company.
+He has represented state and municipal governments in wireless and cable television franchising matters, and served as counsel to the Community Broadcasters Association, the trade association of Class A and Low Power television stations, until its dissolution.